One-Shot Neural Architecture Search via Compressive Sensing: CoNAS: A new NAS approach

+\textbf{Overview.} Our proposed algorithm, Compressive sensing-based Neural Architecture Search (CoNAS), combines ideas from learning a sparse graph (Boolean Fourier analysis) and one-shot NAS.
+As we mentioned above, CoNAS consists of two components: a newly defined search space, and a more practical search strategy.
+Before discussing these two parts, we review some basics.

 \paragraph{Fourier analysis of Boolean functions.} We follow the treatment given in~\cite{o2014analysis}.
-A {real-valued Boolean function} is one that maps $n$-bit binary vectors (i.e., nodes of the hypercube) to real values: $f : \{-1,1\}^n \rightarrow \mathbb{R}$.
-Such functions can be represented in a basis comprising real multilinear polynomials called the \emph{Fourier} basis, defined as follows: \begin{definition}[Fourier Basis~\cite{o2014analysis}] For $S \subseteq [n]$, define the parity function $\chi_S: \{-1, 1\}^n \rightarrow \{-1, 1\}$ such that $\chi_S(\bm{\alpha}) = \prod_{i \in S} \alpha_i$.
-Then, the Fourier basis is defined as the set of all $2^n$ parity functions $\{\chi_S\}$. \end{definition} The key fact is that the basis of parity functions forms an $K$-bounded orthonormal system (BOS) with $K=1$, therefore satisfying two properties:
+A {real-valued Boolean function} is one that maps $n$-bit binary vectors (i.e., vertices of a hypercube) to a real number: $f : \{-1,1\}^n \rightarrow \mathbb{R}$.
+Such functions can be represented in a basis comprising real multilinear polynomials called the \emph{Fourier} basis, defined as follows.
+(We denote the vectors with bold letters.
+Also, $[n]$ denotes the set $\{1,2\dots,n\}$.
+Hence, the power set of $[n]$ is denoted by $2^{[n]}$. \begin{definition} For $S \subseteq [n]$, define the parity function $\chi_S: \{-1, 1\}^n \rightarrow \{-1, 1\}$ such that $\chi_S(\bm{\alpha}) = \prod_{i \in S} \alpha_i$.
+Then, the Fourier basis is the set of all $2^n$ parity functions $\{\chi_S\}$. \end{definition} The key fact is that the basis of parity functions forms an $K$-bounded orthonormal system (BOS) with $K=1$, therefore satisfying two properties: